Browser security: Security

-Perimeter defenses, typically through firewalls and the use of filtering proxy servers that block malicious websites and perform antivirus scans of any file downloads, are commonly implemented as a best practice in large organizations to block malicious network traffic before it reaches a browser.
+Perimeter defenses, typically firewalls and filtering proxy servers that block malicious websites and perform antivirus scans of any file downloads, are commonly implemented as a best practice in large organizations to block malicious network traffic before it reaches a browser.

 The topic of browser security has grown to the point of spawning the creation of entire organizations, such as The Browser Exploitation Framework Project, creating platforms to collect tools to breach browser security, ostensibly in order to test browsers and network systems for vulnerabilities.

 Plugins and extensions

 Although not part of the browser per se, browser plugins and extensions extend the attack surface, exposing vulnerabilities in Adobe Flash Player, Adobe (Acrobat) Reader, Java plugin, and ActiveX that are commonly exploited.
 Researchers have extensively studied the security architecture of various web-browsers in particular those relying on plug-and-play designs.
 This study has identified 16 common vulnerability types, and 19 potential mitigations.
-Malware may also be implemented as a browser extension, such as a browser helper object in the case of Internet Explorer.
-In various other exploits websites which were designed to look authentic and included rogue 'update Adobe Flash' popups designed as visual cues to download malware payloads in their place.
+Malware may also be implemented as a browser extension, such as a browser helper object in Internet Explorer.
+In various other exploits websites were designed to look authentic and included rogue 'update Adobe Flash' popups designed as visual cues to download malware payloads in their place.
 Some browsers like Google Chrome and Mozilla Firefox can block—or warn users of—insecure plugins.

 Adobe Flash

-An August 2009 study by the Social Science Research Network found that 50% of websites using Flash were also employing Flash cookies, yet privacy policies rarely disclosed them, and user controls for privacy preferences were lacking.
+An August 2009 study by the Social Science Research Network found that 50% of websites that use Flash also employed Flash cookies.
+Yet privacy policies rarely disclosed them, and user controls for privacy preferences were lacking.
 Most browsers' cache and history delete functions do not affect Flash Player's writing Local Shared Objects to its own cache, and the user community is much less aware of the existence and function of Flash cookies than HTTP cookies.
 Thus, users having deleted HTTP cookies and purged browser history files and caches may believe that they have purged all tracking data from their computers while in fact Flash browsing history remains.
-As well as manual removal, the BetterPrivacy add-on for Firefox can remove Flash cookies.
+In addition to manual removal, the BetterPrivacy add-on for Firefox can remove Flash cookies.
 Adblock Plus can be used to filter out specific threats and Flashblock can be used to give an option before allowing content on otherwise trusted sites.

 Charlie Miller recommended "not to install Flash" at the computer security conference CanSecWest.
-Several other security experts also recommend to either not install Adobe Flash Player or to block it.
+Several other security experts also recommend either not installing Adobe Flash Player or blocking it.